9 Things everyone needs to know about hypnotherapy

 Virtually everyone!
 We can all experience hypnosis since we all day-dream and hypnosis is similar to a pleasant relaxed day-dream.
 Of course being individual personalities, each of us will experience it slightly differently.

 But when hypnotised you: don't go to sleep, your hearing is perfectly normal, your memory is often enhanced and also you can talk quite normally.
 In fact, it is a pleasant experience in which you are helped - not controlled.
 The hypnotherapist does not control you at ant time.
 In hypnosis you don't pass out or go to sleep.
 You will hear the therapist's soothing and positive words.

-Realising the full benefits can't necessarily be achieved as a 'quick-fix', even though hypnotherapy often needs less sessions than other talking therapies, such as: counselling, psychotherapy or cognitive behaviour therapy (CBT).
+Realising the full benefits can't necessarily be achieved as a 'quick-fix', even though hypnotherapy often needs fewer sessions than other talking therapies, such as counselling, psychotherapy or cognitive behaviour therapy (CBT).
 Sometimes it can be a 'quick-fix', but more often it is better to give it time to fully realise it's potential.

 3. What is hypnosis?

 Hypnosis is a natural and highly receptive therapeutic learning state.
 It is often described as an altered state of consciousness, where the unconscious and conscious parts of your mind can work on the same concept at the same time without conflict.
 It is a powerful state of inner focus, concentration, and enhanced self-awareness.